 First, it helps to know what the terms and conditions of your card are now.
 In many cases, credit cards are offered with a range of possible interest rates, depending on the creditworthiness of the cardholder at the time of the application.
 For instance, the Wells Fargo Cash Back card offers an annual percentage rate of 12.15% to 25.99%, which is quite a spread.
 On the other hand, some cards offer just one interest rate for all cardholders.
-In the case of the PenFed Platinum Rewards Visa, that rate is 9.99% APR for all cardholders, and a lower rate simply isn’t offered for that product.
+In the case of the PenFed Platinum Rewards Visa, that rate is 0% APR on balance transfers for 12 months.
+The APR for everything else is 9.74% to 17.99%.

 Next, you will want to ask yourself if your credit has actually improved since you applied for your card, since that is what will guide their decision.
 For example, if you have continued to make on-time payments and lowered your debt, you may be more creditworthy than you were when you applied.
 But if you have missed an occasional payment, increased your debt, or have had other negative marks on your credit report, it is unlikely that your request for a lower interest rate will be granted.
 If you want to see where your credit currently stands, or to track your progress as you work on rebuilding your credit, the Credit Report Card is a free tool that updates your credit scores monthly.

 Finally, you will want to see how much time has gone by since you were issued the card.
 It is unlikely that a card issuer will lower an interest rate on an account that is less than six months old, but it could happen.

 How to Ask for a Lower Interest Rate